 Uncertainty is frustrating, no doubt about it.
 So is seeing human wickedness continue decade after decade.
 So is watching sociopaths get away with hideous crimes.
 It’s easy to find fault with God for not cleaning this mess up.
 But if I’m honest with myself, I have to admit that I’m a much greater contributor to the mess than I care to know.
 Should God incinerate me too?
 Should he get rid of us all?

 As to the other main assertion in your e-mail, men having free will doesn’t mean they have unlimited options.
-They are free to make moral choices within the parameters they find themselves in.
+They are free to make moral choices within their parameters.
 Do you know everything about the space-time continuum?
 Quantum physics?
 The universe?
 On what comprehensive understanding do you base your assertion that there is no reconciliation between free will and predestination?
 Do you know that every being in the universe is constrained by space and time like we are?
 For all you know, God is outside of time and can see the beginning and the end of the train.
 If he is, and he can see me making choices ten years from now, does that mean my freedom to choose has been usurped from me?
 In the words of C.S.
 Lewis: “To stand there and watch a man do something is not to make him do it.”

 I am sure just about every agnostic would acknowledge that he doesn’t understand everything, that his knowledge is limited.
 But so many then promptly turn around and draw conclusions about these colossal mysteries without having all the facts.
-Could it be that for most of them, it is their frustration, bitterness, anger and pride talking?
+Could it be that for most of them, it is their frustration, bitterness and pride talking?
 It certainly isn’t their expansive knowledge of the cosmos, is it?
 You said it is impossible for free will and God’s omniscience to be reconciled.
 By the same token, it is impossible for a man with limited knowledge to draw an accurate conclusion about the moral character of God.